Fixed Rate Cash ISA is provided by OneFamily, savings in Post Office Money® Cash ISAs are deposited with Bank of Ireland UK

 Fixed Rate Term

 Withdrawals are not allowed during the fixed rate term.
 If you need do access your money, you'll need to transfer to another provider or close your account.

-Early closure or transfer is subject to a breakage charge, as outlined in the Charges and taxes section of the Terms and Conditions.
+Early closure or transfer is subject to a breakage charge.
+For a term of 1 year or shorter the charge will equal 90 days loss of interest, or for a term longer than 1 year but shorter than 5 years, the charge will be 180 days loss of interest.
 If the interest you've earned doesn't cover this, you may get back less than you paid in.

 Standard Variable Rate